mwolson/jest-webpack-alias/README.md

   will match against the `name` field of each to choose a webpack config that applies to your Jest tests.
 See https://github.com/webpack/webpack/tree/master/examples/multi-compiler for an example of this kind of setup.

-## Missing features
+## Known issues

-This module does not yet support:
+- `resolve.alias` settings whose values are absolute paths might not work

-- `resolve.alias` settings whose values are absolute paths
+- `resolve.modulesDirectories` only searches the directory containing your package.json file, not all ancestors of current file

 ## License